Moone: Etymology

-The name Moone comes from the Irish "Maen Colmcille" which means "Colmcille's property".
+The name Moone comes from the Irish "Maen Colmcille", which means "Colmcille's property".

 Location, access and development

 The closest village to Moone is Timolin, less than 1 kilometre to the north, and a number of Kildare County Council development plans have provided for joint development of Moone and Timolin.

-The village is served by bus route 880 operated by Kildare Local Link on behalf of the National Transport Authority.
-There are several buses each day including Sunday linking the village to Castledermot, Carlow and Naas as well as villages in the area.
+The village is served by bus route 880, operated by Kildare Local Link.
+There are several buses each day, including Sunday, linking the village to Castledermot, Carlow and Naas as well as villages in the area.

 High Cross

 Moone's most notable landmark is its high cross, dating from the 8th century.
 It is located approximately 1 kilometre from Moone along the road to Athy (at 52°58′48″N 6°49′31″W).
-It stands in the remains of an old abbey which has been associated with Saint Colmcille and whose church is believed to have been built by the Franciscans around 1300.
+It stands in the remains of an old abbey, which has been associated with Saint Colmcille and whose church is believed to have been built by the Franciscans around 1300.

 Bolton Abbey - Cistercian Monastery

-Bolton Abbey, Moone, Co.
-Kildare, was established in 1965 by monks from Mount St. Joseph Abbey, Roscrea, in 1977 it became an independent monastery, in 2015 it celebrated its 50 anniversary.
+Bolton Abbey, Moone, County Kildare, was established in 1965 by monks from Mount St. Joseph Abbey, Roscrea.
+In 1977, it became an independent monastery, and in 2015, it celebrated its 50th anniversary.